Chris Rock opens comedy show, still ‘processing’ Oscar slap

 Associated Press

-BOSTON (AP) — Comedian Chris Rock performed in public Wednesday for the first time since Oscar-winning actor Will Smith slapped him for a joke about Smith’s wife during the Academy Awards show.
+BOSTON (AP) — Comedian Chris Rock returned to the stage Wednesday for the first time since being slapped by Will Smith at the Oscars, receiving rapturous applause from a Boston audience.

+Rock only briefly addressed the slap, saying he was “still kind of processing what happened” Sunday and never mentioning Smith by name.

-The nighttime performance in Boston comes just three days after Smith slapped Rock on the Oscars stage, stunning the crowd at the 94th Academy Awards and those watching at home.
+“Other than the weird thing, life is pretty good,” Rock said at one point mid-way through his act.
+The nighttime performance in Boston came just three days after Smith struck the comedian for making a joke about his wife, Jada Pinkett Smith.

 At Sunday’s Oscars, Rock had made a joke about Jada Pinkett Smith’s buzzed haircut.
 Pinkett Smith has spoken publicly about her diagnosis of alopecia, which can cause baldness.